ryanbugden/Sidebear/README.md

 `Make RSB = LSB`

 ##### Choose an increment, then:
-`Expand both sidebearings` equally by that increment.
+`Expand both SBs` equally by that increment.
 <br />
-`Contract both sidebearings` equally by that increment.
+`Contract both SBs` equally by that increment.
 <br /><br /><br />

 <hr />